 Sacramento has the highest average salary in the nation, $103,380.

-The following salaries are provided as an example of what you can find in the job market.
+The following salaries are what you can find in the job market as of July 2016.

-The number of electrical power-line repairers and installers increased by almost 10%.
+The number of outside linemen will increase by almost 10%.

 - TradeStar Inc.